UwUClub/R-Type/doc/RFC.md

 | `type` | byte | [Packet type](#32-packet-types) |
 | `payload` | depends on [packet type](#32-packet-types) | Data carried by the packet |

-If the packet format is not respected, the server will send back a packet of Error type.
+If the packet format is not respected, the server will send back a packet of Error type (see [packet types](#32-packet-types))

 ### 3.2.
 Packet Types